tomroh/fitur/cran-comments.md

 * One note has been fixed where certain variables names were undefined in the global scope.

-* The other note is due to spelling which is not true.
+* The other note is due to spelling error in DESCRIPTIONS which is not true.

 ## There are no downstream dependencies